Companies that use Seismic

 Analyzed and validated by Henley Wing Chiu

-Seismic We detected 910 customers using Seismic, 171 companies that churned or ended their trial, and 33 customers with estimated renewals in the next 3 months.
+Seismic We detected 954 companies using Seismic, 195 companies that churned, and 39 customers with upcoming renewal in the next 3 months.
 The most common industry is Software Development (23%) and the most common company size is 1,001-5,000 employees (23%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login